CalebL605/CS283/2-StudentDB/a2-questions.md

         }
     }
     ```
     In this implementation the storage for the student record is allocated on the heap using `malloc()` and passed back to the caller when the function returns.
 What do you think about this alternative implementation of `get_student(...)`?
-Address in your answer why it work work, but also think about any potential problems it could cause.
+Address in your answer why it would work, but also think about any potential problems it could cause.

-    > **ANSWER:** _start here_
+    > **ANSWER:** it would work because using `malloc()` to allocate memory for the variable will allow the variable to exist permanently on the heap until freed.
+This way this `get_student(...)` implementation will work unlike the one above.
+A potential problem that might arise is if the programmer forgets to free it later, a memory leak will occur.
+Another potential problem might be that there might not be enough memory on the stack to be allocated for a student so it might crash the software.

 4. Lets take a look at how storage is managed for our simple database.
 Recall that all student records are stored on disk using the layout of the `student_t` structure (which has a size of 64 bytes).
 Lets start with a fresh database by deleting the `student.db` file using the command `rm ./student.db`.
 Now that we have an empty database lets add a few students and see what is happening under the covers.
 Consider the following sequence of commands: